MindaugasVaitkus2/AI-From-Scratch/README.md

     - Coursera Deep Learning Course by Andrew Ng
     - Deep Learning by Ian Goodfellow and Yoshua Bengio and Aaron Courville
     - Artificial Intelligence: A Modern Approach

+# Introduction

+We are a species who are highly intelligent capable of turning tables.
+We can make war, we can make coffee and start a revolution and even start an industry.
+We also has the capability to change lives -- we can either make or destroy.

+Being intelligent is all about ataining skills and knowledge to make decision and comprehend the world in all it's beauty.